 I wish I could give you just 5 pointers, but you have to figure this out by yourself.
 Find your style!
+Learn how you tell a funny story.
 For some people dry monotonous syllable spewing works best.
 For others rattling of high-pitched squeaks is the best way to induce laughter.

 Unsure, how to style your story telling?
 Emulate people you love listening to.
 Take a look at your favorite comedian or speaker for example.
 Open Netflix now, open up a comedy special – laugh and learn.